PaddlePaddle/PaddleSeg/Matting/docs/full_develop_en.md

 The Matting project supports configurable direct drive, with model config files placed in [configs](../configs/) directory.
 You can select a config file based on the actual situation to perform training, prediction et al.
+The trimap-based methods (DIM) do not support video processing.

 This tutorial uses [configs/quick_start/ppmattingv2-stdc1-human_512.yml](../configs/quick_start/ppmattingv2-stdc1-human_512.yml) for teaching demonstrations.